Dislocated Shoulder

 - Taking part in activities with a high chance of falling, such as cycling, skiing, or gymnastics

-- Having a previous shoulder dislocation, especially if the supporting tissues did not heal fully, or a dedicated rehabilitation program was not followed
+- Having a previous shoulder dislocation, especially if the supporting tissues did not heal fully, or a dedicated rehabilitation program was not followed (the risk of recurrence is high in those under 20 years of age)

 - Experiencing violent muscle contractions during seizures or electric shocks, which can cause the shoulder to dislocate